 Fees and Contributions

 You will need to pay fees to study at the University of Canberra.
+Fees are due end of week 1 of the teaching period that you are enrolled in.
 The amount you pay will depend on what you are studying and the type of student you are enrolled as.
 For example, domestic and international student fees are calculated differently.

 International student costs